 Via private vehicle: Just waze Isla Frontera de Pacifica Resort

 Isla Frontera de Pacifica Resort is apparently a picture-perfect setting.
 It is quite a success already despite being new.
-The resort was opened just last year (April 2017), which explains why it still needs more improvements.
+The resort opened just last year (April 2017), which explains why it still needs more improvements.
 The owners even shared their future development plans like putting up a convenience store inside the resort, swimming pools, open cottages for day tour guests, more shower areas, etc.

 This 1.2 hectare resort looks classy and at the same time, tropic and laid-back.
 Perfect for family and barkada outings as well as team buildings.
 Not a solo-traveler friendly though as they don’t have smaller accommodations at the moment.
+But you can opt to camp in a tent.

 I also think it could really become Instagrammers’ haven. 😉